mytalbot/RELSA/README.md

 ## Relative Severity Assessment Score (RELSA)

 The RELSA package contains a set of functions for **assessing relative severity in laboratory animals**.
-In animal-based research the problem of severity classification is crucial.
+In animal-based research, the problem of severity classification is crucial.
 As animals cannot communicate their state of well-being, scientists need reliable tools for monitoring severity as closely as possible.
-It has been shown that a diversity of behavioural tests (and others) may serve this purpose.
-However, the main issue with these approaches is that they are rather specific and difficult to transfer.
-A comprehensive and easy to use toolbox for the assessment and comparison of different variables and animal models is missing.
-RELSA offers a first glimpse into this matter by combining any set of experimental outcome variables into a single composite score.
+It has been shown that a diversity of behavioral tests (and others) may serve this purpose.
+However, the main issue with these approaches is that they are rather specific and challenging to transfer.
+A comprehensive and easy-to-use toolbox for assessing and comparing different variables and animal models is missing.
+RELSA offers the first glimpse into this matter by combining any set of experimental outcome variables into a single composite score.

 ## Installation